 To start, this one is an easy page to write.
-As you can see from the script template below, it should be simple, elegant and minimalist.
+It should be simple, elegant, and minimalist.
 All writing should be in courier, size 12.
 The first page is never numbered.
 You want your title in the center of the page in all caps, the word ‘by’ a few lines down, and then your name.

 Flush right (or left) at the bottom of the page, you want to put your contact details This is so that you can easily be contacted should someone want to buy your script.

 The title should express the essence or meaning of your work in just a few words.
 Often writers will wait until they have finished before choosing a title.
 That is because you are more likely to know its main message and all underlying themes by the time you have worked on it extensively.